GLOBAL MARKETS-Rethink on Trump hits dollar and world stocks

 A stream of U.S. policymakers and business executives have also slammed Trump's stance.

-The dollar lost more ground against a basket of six major currencies on Tuesday, on track for a slump of over 2 percent this month - its worst start to the year since 2006.
+The dollar edged down against a basket of six major currencies, on track for a 1.9 percent fall this month - its worst start to the year since the financial crisis.

-Against the safe haven yen, the dollar slipped to 113.28 yen , set for a fall of over 3 percent this month.

-MSCI's gauge of the world's top 46 stock markets failed to recover any ground on Tuesday, after a 0.6 percent slide on Monday which was its largest loss in a month and a half.
+MSCI's gauge of the world's 46 stock markets lost a further 0.1 percent on Tuesday, adding to a 0.6 percent fall on Monday which was its largest loss in a month and a half.

-Futures showed Wall Street opening around 0.2 percent lower , with the S&P 500 index set to add to its biggest daily fall in a month, seen on Monday.

-Benchmark German government bond yields edged higher as the euro zone posted better-than-expected inflation and growth data, a trend that plays into the hands of a minority of policymakers calling for an end to the European Central Bank's ultra-easy stance.
+Euro zone government bond yields edged higher as better-than-expected French and Spanish January inflation data set the tone for a bloc-wide reading due at 1000 GMT.

+Economists polled by Reuters expect an annualised 1.6 percent rise in consumer prices for the euro zone as a whole.
+Preliminary economic growth data also due at 1000 GMT is expected to come in at 1.7 percent.

-European bourses clawed back some ground after big losses on Monday, buoyed by strong results from the likes of British online supermarket Ocado.
+European bourses clawed back some ground after big losses on Monday after strong results from the likes of British online supermarket Ocado.

 MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6 percent while Japan's Nikkei dropped 1.7 percent, its biggest fall in almost three months.

+On Monday, the U.S. S&P 500 Index fell 0.6 percent, its biggest fall in a month, though it remained well above levels seen before the Nov.
+8 presidential election.

-Supported by signs of accelerating momentum in the global economy, most stock markets remained up on the month as a whole.
+Most stock markets remained up on the month, supported by signs of accelerating momentum in the global economy and lingering hopes of large fiscal stimulus from Trump.

-MSCI's ex-Japan Asian shares index was up 5.8 percent this month while its index of world markets was up 2.7 percent.
+MSCI's ex-Japan Asian shares index was up 5.7 percent this month while its index of world markets was up 2.5 percent.
+They were also higher than their levels before the U.S. election.

+But the mood has soured in recent sessions, especially on Monday when Trump fired the federal government's top lawyer after she took the extraordinarily rare step of defying the White House over the travel ban.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-"We sense the strong U.S. dollar policy is over, a thing of the past," said Mizuho's head of hedge fund FX sales, Neil Jones.
-"Recent U.S. concern over a strong U.S. dollar versus China is now feeding into the euro zone with the comment on an undervalued euro."

-The British pound fell by almost a full cent after weaker than expected data on consumer credit added to a handful of tentative signs that the UK economy may finally be slowing on the back of last year's Brexit vote.
+In a possible sign of increased anxiety among investors, the safe-haven Swiss franc strengthened to a seven-month high of 1.0637 franc per euro on Monday.

-Elevated uncertainty about Trump's policies, including a lack of detail so far on his plans for tax cuts and fiscal spending, is tempering optimism on the U.S. economy.
-Over half of the global investors polled by Reuters this month said they thought Trump's stimulus plans would fail to meet existing market expectations.
+Elevated uncertainty about Trump's policies, including a lack of detail so far on his plans for tax cuts and fiscal spending, offset optimism on the U.S. economy.

 Data on Monday showed U.S. consumer spending accelerated in December while inflation showed some signs of picking up last month.